• Skip to primary navigation

 How to Make Homemade Caramels

 • Grease it WELL with softened butter.
-Seriously, butter that foil well!
+Seriously, butter that foils well!
 It's the most important part when making these caramels because getting the caramels all the way done just to find out they're stuck to the foil is the worst!

-• Measure the sugar, corn syrup and cream in a non-stick medium pot.
+• Measure the sugar, corn syrup, and cream in a non-stick medium pot.

-• Have your candy thermometer, cubed butter and vanilla extract right there ready to add when it's time.
+• Have your candy thermometer, cubed butter, and vanilla extract right there, ready to add when it's time.
 It's important to have the butter cubed so it doesn't cool the hot caramel so fast that it can't all melt.

-• Bring the contents of your pot to a boil over medium heat stirring here and there so the sugar incorporates and doesn't burn to the bottom of the pan.
+• Bring the contents of your pot to a boil over medium heat, stirring here and there so the sugar incorporates and doesn't burn to the bottom of the pan.

 • Once boiling, attach the candy thermometer to the side of the pan.
 I will be measuring temperature by Fahrenheit.

-• Continue to stir frequently especially as the caramel gets closer to the right temperature.
+• Continue to stir frequently, especially as the caramel gets closer to the right temperature.

 • In the pictures, you can see the difference in color as the caramel cooks.
-It's at about 230 degrees or soft ball stage that it really starts to turn that nice golden color.
+It's at about 230 degrees or softball stage that it really starts to turn that nice golden color.

 • TIP If you don't have a candy thermometer, read about the cold water test here.

-• TIP If sugar crystals form around the sides of the pot you can wash sugar crystals from the side of the pot with a pastry brush dipped in water.
+• TIP If sugar crystals form around the sides of the pot, you can wash sugar crystals from the side of the pot with aย pastry brush dipped in water.

 What the caramel process looks like from measuring out the ingredients to cooking to soft-ball stage.

-• Once the desired temperature is reached remove the pot from the heat and immediately stir in the butter cubes and vanilla.
+• Once the desired temperature is reached, remove the pot from the heat and immediately stir in the butter cubes and vanilla.

 • Whisk until all the butter is incorporated.
 This may take a minute or so of stirring.

-• Pour the caramel into the prepared pan and allow to cool to room temperature on the counter top for a few hours.
+• Pour the caramel into the prepared pan and allow to cool to room temperature on the countertop for a few hours.

 • TIP - It may be helpful to chill your caramel in the fridge just until cold to make the cutting easier.